 - Following their investigation, the Serious Fraud Office (SFO) said the defendants had provided false information to investors, "encouraging people to pay in whilst knowing that investments are not in reality backed up by the cars they had been promised". - One of the linked companies (R) told the Financial Conduct Authority (FCA) that it owned 1,200 cars, but the number of charges registered at Companies House was 69.
 The cars purchased were supposed to be new cars, but DVLA checks showed that 55 cars appeared to be second-hand.
 The business model relied to a large extent on securing deep discounts on new vehicles and such discounts would not be available on second-hand cars.
 There were other discrepancies found between what R told the FCA and what the DVLA checks showed. - Administrators of one of the linked companies found that it entered into 3,600 investment agreements with individuals, which should've had specific secured vehicles.
-But the company only had title to approximately 600 vehicles. - There is no evidence that cars were purchased with Mr V's funds, or that security was registered at Companies House, as set out in the investment agreement.
+But the company only had title to approximately 600 vehicles. - There is no evidence that cars were purchased with Mr and Mrs S' funds, or that security was registered at Companies House, as set out in the investment agreement.

-Based on this, I'm satisfied that Mr V's funds weren't used for the intended purpose and that B obtained the funds through dishonest deception.
-So, I'm satisfied that Mr V's payments meet the definition of an APP scam and are covered by the CRM Code.
+Based on this, I'm satisfied that Mr and Mrs S's funds weren't used for the intended purpose and that B obtained the funds through dishonest deception.
+So, I'm satisfied that Mr and Mrs S's payments meet the definition of an APP scam and is covered by the CRM Code.

-The CRM Code says that Mr V is entitled to a full refund unless HSBC can establish that an exception to reimbursement applies.
+The CRM Code says that Mr and Mrs S are entitled to a full refund unless First Direct can establish that an exception to reimbursement applies.

-HSBC haven't provided any evidence or arguments that an exception to reimbursement applies, but for completeness, I have considered this point.
+First Direct haven't provided any evidence or arguments that an exception to reimbursement applies, but for completeness, I have considered this point.